 Court records painted a creepy picture of Rhinehart making a silent gesture to the driver, which was interpreted as wanting her to get to the sleeper cab of the trailer.
 Beginning to feel uneasy, the trucker guessed that Rhinehart wanted to have sexual intercourse with her.

-The trooper took her driver's license and other papers back to his car, where he seemed to prepare a warning notice.
+The trooper returned her driver's license and other papers to his car, where he seemed to prepare a warning notice.
 Meanwhile, the female trucker waited in the tractor-trailor's cab, where she felt scared for her safety and well-being.
 She thought of calling 911 but her fear of the consequences from the trooper made her cancel her intention.

 The trucker said to investigators that she believed to be safer outside of the cab.
 She moved to the passenger seat.
 Later, when Rhinehart returned for another interaction, she had no choice but to exit the cab.